 At present, the island simply isn’t set up to absorb large amounts of visitors, nor does it receive numbers along the lines of Zanzibar or even Lamu before a series of terrorist attacks in the area scared off would-be tourists.

 Like much of Mozambique, tiny Ilha still falls short of offering its own residents the level of infrastructure enjoyed by residents of Zanzibar or Lamu.

 Ilha de Mozambique is not easy to reach, nor is the island cheap.
 There are many mid-range lodging options, but few budget or luxury options.

 That puts Mozambique Island squarely off the tourist trail.
 And that is perhaps why Ilha is so fantastic for travelers willing to make the leap.
 It’s a vibrant community of 14,000 Mozambicans that just happens to host the occasional smattering of intrepid travelers throughout the course of the year.

 Because of the island’s virtual overnight abandonment a century ago, most of the old city remains as it once was, albeit crumbling — much of it ruined by time and neglect…

 …which makes the island all the more fascinating.

 But there’s no denying that the city, or rather the entire island, itself, is the real attraction.

-Walking the sand and cobblestone roads through winding allies of steady decay and pockets of restoration — past dhows (traditional Swahili sailboats) gliding lazily across the bay, and children…my, oh my soooo many children — forms the real charm and mystique of this place.
+Walking the sand and cobblestone roads through winding allies of steady decay and pockets of restoration — passing dhows gliding lazily across the bay, and children…my, oh my soooo many children — forms the real charm and mystique of this place.

 What Made Mozambique Island So Significant?